Loudness (band): 1985–1991: American years

 Finally in 1985, through the management of Twisted Sister co-manager Joe Gerber, they signed an international record deal with Atco Records.
 Such an achievement was the first in Japanese music history for a heavy metal band.
-Their fifth album, the Max Norman–produced Thunder in the East, was recorded in the USA and was successful.
-It was their first American release and it peaked at No. 74 in the Billboard album chart, relying much on the strength of the single "Crazy Nights", whose video earned some rotation play on MTV.
+Their fifth album, the Max Norman-produced Thunder in the East, was recorded in the United States and was successful.
+It was their first American release and it peaked at No. 74 in the Billboard 200 chart, relying much on the strength of the single "Crazy Nights", whose video earned some rotation play on MTV.

-Their sixth album, Lightning Strikes, was once again produced by Max Norman and charted at No. 64, receiving very good reviews and making Loudness a worldwide attraction.
+Their sixth album, 1986's Lightning Strikes, was once again produced by Max Norman and charted at No. 64, receiving very good reviews and making Loudness a worldwide attraction.
 The album was released in Japan in a different version, under the name Shadows of War.
-Their success in the United States had pushed the group to write more commercial pop-metal tunes, like the single "Let It Go", which was quite different from what they had done in all their previous albums.
+Their success in the United States had pushed the group to write more commercial pop-metal tunes, like the single "Let It Go".
 Following this new and apparently chart-rewarding direction, the band lost some of their supportive Japanese fan base, which did not accept the homologation to the US glam metal sound.

 Their seventh album Hurricane Eyes was released in 1987 worldwide with English lyrics.
 A Japanese version was subsequently released only in Japan later in the year with Niihara singing most of the lyrics in Japanese.
 The album was produced by the famous producer and sound engineer Eddie Kramer, who had worked with the likes of The Rolling Stones, Led Zeppelin, Jimi Hendrix and Kiss.
 The song "So Lonely", a reworked version of "Ares Lament" from the 1984 album Disillusion, was instead produced by Andy Johns, another world-famous producer.
-This was the last Loudness album to enter the US Billboard 200 chart, where it remained for 4 weeks, peaking at No. 190.
+This was the last Loudness album to enter the US Billboard 200 chart, where it remained for four weeks, peaking at No. 190.